AMICI-dev/AMICI/documentation/PYTHON.md

 ## Model Compilation

-to compile the sbml as python module, the user has to call the `SbmlImporter` method `sbml2amici`, passing all the previously defined model specifications
+to compile the sbml as python module, the user has to call the `amici.sbml_import.SbmlImporter` method `amici.sbml_import.SbmlImporter.sbml2amici`, passing all the previously defined model specifications

     sbmlImporter.sbml2amici('test', 'test',
                             observables=observables,